 Macdonald was himself an active businessman, primarily involved in land development and speculation.
 Throughout the 1840s, 1850s, and 1860s he bought and developed urban property, first in Kingston and subsequently in Guelph and Toronto, and he bought and sold, often through agents, farm and wild land in many parts of the province, in parcels as large as 9,700 acres at a time.
 He also acted as an agent for British investors in Canadian real estate.
 Connections formed with British businessmen who were directors of the Trust and Loan Company led to his being appointed, in 1864, president of a British-backed firm in Quebec, the St Lawrence Warehouse, Dock and Wharfage Company.
 He acquired directorships in at least ten Canadian companies, in addition to the Commercial Bank and the Trust and Loan Company, and he sat on two British boards.
 As well, he invested in bank stock, road companies, and Great Lakes shipping.
 Macdonald’s business career was not, however, uniformly successful.
 He was caught at the time of the depression of 1857 with much unsaleable land on which he had to continue to make payments.
 In the 1860s he would suffer serious reverses because of the recklessness and sudden death of his legal partner, A. J. Macdonell, and the collapse of the Commercial Bank, which had advanced Macdonald loans.
 None the less, he managed to avoid failure, continuing to draw income from his law partnership and from the sale and rental of real estate.

 Macdonald had a good many personal as well as business problems to deal with.
-In 1843 he married his cousin Isabella Clark, who, within two years of their marriage, became chronically ill, suffering from mysterious bouts of weakness and pain.
+In 1843 he had married his cousin Isabella Clark, who, within two years of their marriage, became chronically ill, suffering from mysterious bouts of weakness and pain.
 A modern medical examination of her symptoms concludes that “she suffered from a somatization disorder, perhaps with a migrainous component, secondary opiate-dependence and pulmonary tuberculosis.”
 Isabella bore two children; in both cases the pregnancies and deliveries were extremely difficult.
 The first child, John Alexander, died at the age of 13 months.
 The second, Hugh John*, would survive.
 Isabella herself died in 1857.

 From an early age Macdonald had shown a keen interest in public affairs.
 He was ambitious and looked for opportunities wherever he could find them.
 At age 19, in 1834, he became secretary of both the Prince Edward District Board of Education and the Hallowell Young Men’s Society.
 In Kingston he was recording secretary of the Celtic Society in 1836, president of the Young Men’s Society of Kingston in 1837, vice-president of the St Andrew’s Society in 1839, and a prominent member of the Presbyterian community.
 In March 1843, now well known as a lawyer, businessman, and public-spirited citizen, he was easily elected to the Kingston Town Council as an alderman.